-About the Marine Sciences Research Center MSRC is the center for education, research, and public service in marine sciences for the State University of New York system and home of the atmospheric sciences at Stony Brook.
+MSRC is the center for education, research, and public service in marine and atmospheric sciences for the State University of New York system and home of the atmospheric sciences at Stony Brook.

 MSRC is one of the leading coastal oceanographic and atmospheric institutions in the world.
-The Center includes institutes in several major areas that add a wealth of varied resources for our students' education and research: the Waste Reduction and Management Institute, the Living Marine Resources Institute, and the Institute for Terrestrial and Planetary Atmospheres.
-Besides the undergraduate degree programs listed in this brochure, MSRC offers joint five- year programs with the Department of Earth and Space Sciences and with Engineering Science.
-Upper- and lower-division undergraduate courses are taught through MSRC, and research opportunities and graduate level courses are available to outstanding undergraduate students.
+The Center includes institutes in several major areas that add a wealth of varied resources to our students' education and research: the Waste Reduction and Management Institute, the Living Marine Resources Institute, and the Institute for Terrestrial and Planetary Atmospheres.

+Besides the undergraduate degree programs listed in this brochure, MSRC has several cooperative programs with departments in the College of Arts and Sciences and the College of Engineering and Applied Sciences.
+Upperdivision and lower-division undergraduate courses are taught through MSRC, and research opportunities are available to outstanding undergraduate students.